 - Meet with your manager(s) to share your results on all of your projects.
 Give yourself a pat on the back for what you’ve accomplished!

 - Talk about where you’re falling short and why.
 Are you taking on too many projects?
 Does a whole project need to be scrapped?
 Is there a reason you haven’t made strides in some projects?
 Or do you just need to find more creative ways to move the project forward?

 - Assess the success of each program you run.
-I love Kim Pham’s matrix for community planning, which can also be used as a perfect low-barrier-to-entry starting point to defining your KPIs (if you haven’t defined those yet, you should make that a project for next quarter at this time too…).
+I love Kim Pham’s matrix for community planning, which can also be used as a perfect low-barrier starting point to defining your KPIs.
+(If you haven’t defined those yet, you should make that a project for next quarter at this time too.)

-- After meeting, set a deadline by which to create a plan of action to grow the programs you have, cut them, or re-vamp them to make them more effective.
+- After meeting, set a deadline to create a plan of action to grow the programs you have, cut them, or revamp them to make them more effective.

 The easiest way to get at your highest priorities at this level?
 Rank your projects by how effectively they further the community mission, vision, values, the business value you drive, and overall growth and/or engagement of your membership.

 Once a week (it’s best to do it on a Friday afternoon when you’re feeling low energy), it’s time to look at the week ahead before the madness of Monday knocks on your door — er, email inbox.